 *C9.11.
-With the approval of the bishop of the synod the congregation may depart from *C9.05.a. and call a pastor for a specific term.
+With the approval of the bishop of the synod, this congregation may depart from *C9.05.a. and call a pastor for a specific term.
 Details of such calls shall be in writing setting forth the purpose and conditions involved.
-Prior to the completion of a term, the bishop or a designated representative of the bishop shall meet with the pastor and representatives of the congregation for a review of the call.
-Such call may also be terminated before its expiration in accordance with the provisions of *C9.05.a.
+Prior to the completion of a term, the bishop or a designated representative of the bishop shall meet with the pastor and representatives of this congregation for a review of the call.
+Such a call may also be terminated before its expiration in accordance with the provisions of *C9.05.a.

 *C9.12.
 The pastor of this congregation:

-a. shall keep accurate parochial records of all baptisms, confirmations, marriages, burials, communicants, members received, members dismissed, or members excluded from the congregation;
+a. shall keep accurate parochial records of all baptisms, confirmations, marriages, burials, communicants, members received, members dismissed, or members excluded from this congregation;

 b. shall submit a summary of such statistics annually to the synod;